-A person who has suffered physical, sexual, financial, or emotional harm as the result of the commission of a crime.
+A person who has suffered physical, sexual, financial or emotional harm as the result of the commission of a crime e.
+Teen f.
+Victim Funded Project g.
+Victim Services Program

-e.
-Teen

 OVC describes a teen (for purposes of this report) as a youth, ages 13-17.
 Use this definition to capture youth ages 13-17 who present for services for a primary and/or additional victimization where applicable: for example, teen dating victimization.